WorkloadAutomation/ibm-workload-automation-docker-compose/README.md

 Where container_name can be: wa-server, wa-console or wa-agent.

+### Notes

+If your server component uses a timezone different from the default timezone, then to avoid problems with the FINAL job stream, you must update MAKEPLAN within the **DOCOMMAND**, specifying the timezone parameter and value.
+For example, if you are using the America/Los Angeles timezone, then it must be specified as follows:

+    $JOBS

+    WA_WA-SERVER_XA#MAKEPLAN
+    DOCOMMAND "TODAY_DATE=`${UNISONHOME}/bin/datecalc today pic YYYYMMDD`; ${UNISONHOME}/MakePlan -to `${UNISONHOME}/bin/datecalc ${TODAY_DATE}070
+    0 + 1 day + 2 hours pic MM/DD/YYYY^HHTT` timezone America/Los_Angeles"
+    STREAMLOGON wauser
+    DESCRIPTION "Added by composer."
+    TASKTYPE OTHER
+    SUCCOUTPUTCOND CONDSUCC "(RC=0) OR (RC=4)"
+    RECOVERY STOP

 ## Supported Docker versions
 This image is officially supported on Docker version 1.11.0 or later.